Greg Marsh Enterprises

 August 25, 2025 Another long, filthy, one-arm day!
 Too tired for all the details so I'll cut to the chase.

-Until today, there wasn't going to be a lot of parts expense.
+Until today, there wans't going to be a lot of parts expense.
 Well, that has changed.
 I thought the swingarm was leaking based on the tracks leading down from the caps.
 Actually, the leaking stopped LONG ago!
 The first picture shows what I saw when I removed the cap.
 Grease!
 OK, let's pull the spindle and see what damage was done - nope!
 OK let's try a slide hammer - nope!
 OK, rig a puller - it will either come out or the cradle and swingarm will be thrown away.
 It finally pulled out.
 At first glance, not terrible, but then put on glasses - worst worn spindle I've ever seen.
 Generally, the bushings are so much softer than the spindle that the spindle does not wear if all is installed right and 140 oil is used as designed.
 The OD of this spindle is .007” smaller than the non-worn part!
 It's junk, the bushings are junk, and wait for it…

 The swingarm will be OK, I think.
 So, then I checked over the cradle.
 The spindle is quite loose, the ISO is an original, rusty, worn-out mess, the center stand holes are very worn out - the cradle is toast!
 Fortunately, I collect cradles so I should have a good used one.
 New cradles are over $300!